| java.lang.Object | |||

 WHEN_ANCESTOR_OF_FOCUSED_COMPONENT

-is WHEN_IN_FOCUSED_WINDOW
+condition is WHEN_IN_FOCUSED_WINDOW

-is not a ComponentInputMap
+and map is not a ComponentInputMap, an

-will be thrown.
+IllegalArgumentException will be thrown.

-is not one of the values
+Similarly, if condition is not one of the values

-will be thrown.condition | one of the values listed above |
+listed, an IllegalArgumentException will be thrown.| condition | one of the values listed above |

-map | the InputMap to use for the given condition |
+| map | the InputMapto use for the given condition |

-if condition is not one of the legal values
+ifconditionis not one of the legal values

 specified above |